skip to Main Content

 • Women in Medicine gatherings led by faculty and residents, ranging from career advice sessions to informal book clubs and wine tastings to formal research presentations through the American Medical Women’s Association

-• Ask us about our Resident Wellness Passport and our new Lifestyle Medicine curriculum!
+• Ask us about our Resident Wellness Passport and our Lifestyle Medicine curriculum!

 As the world we live in becomes “smaller” – there are an increasing number of career opportunities in international health.
 Our Global Health program is led by Dr. Somalee Banerjee, MD, MPH, a former graduate of the KP Oakland IM Residency who has extensive experience in academic global health.
 In addition to her clinical duties as a Kaiser Oakland Hospitalist, Dr. Banerjee is the Senior Research Fellow at Neerman, a public health/health systems research firm in India.
 A formal global health curriculum based on global ethics and comparative health systems study will form the basis of a global health certificate for residents in the Global Health Path.

-Stimulated by their experiences in residency, several residents have pursued academic Global Health careers, such as Dr. Zena Salim’s Global Health fellowship at UCSF and Dr. Esme Cullen’s Epidemiology research fellowship at Harvard.
+Stimulated by their experiences in residency, several residents have pursued academic Global Health careers, such as Dr. Zena Salim’s Global Health fellowship at UCSF.

-In addition to working with programs that Kaiser Permanente has a strong affiliation with, such as the Matibabu Clinic in Kenya and The University Teaching Hospital in Zambia, numerous opportunities exist to tailor international experiences to your interests.
-Our residents have rotated in places as varied as Vietnam, South Korea, Columbia, Taiwan, Cambodia, Belize, Nicaragua, Guatemala, and China.
-You will have the opportunity to learn and teach fellow residents and faculty about various Global Health issues including, but not limited to, providing health care in low resource settings, the different disease burdens outside of the developed world as well as how globalization affects health.
+There are numerous opportunities to tailor international experiences to your interests– our residents have rotated in places as varied as Vietnam, South Korea, Columbia, Taiwan, Cambodia, Belize, Nicaragua, Guatemala, Uganda, and China.
+You will have the opportunity to learn and teach fellow residents and faculty about various Global Health issues including, but not limited to, providing health care in low-resource settings, the different disease burdens outside of the developed world as well as how globalization affects health.
 Funding is available for international rotations.

 Read about one resident’s journey here.

-During new intern orientation, all interns are trained on the use of handheld U/S and the larger U/S on wheels.
-All ward teams have a handheld U/S, and access to larger machines on wards, in the ED, and in ICU.
-In addition, our Primary Care APDs and ED faculty will teach residents to use U/S to perform evaluations of retinal, tympanic membranes, thyroid, knees, foot, hands, shoulder, spine, and hips, etc.
+All ward teams have a handheld U/S, and residents can also access larger machines onwards, in the ED, and in ICU.
+In addition, our Primary Care APDs and ED faculty will teach residents to use U/S to perform evaluations of retinal, tympanic membranes, thyroid, knees, foot, hands, shoulder, spine, hips, etc.

 Residents seeking additional proficiency can pursue the Advanced U/S elective with our dedicated POCUS faculty—a great way to enhance your experience and prepare you for a career as a Hospitalist, a procedure-based specialist, or Outpatient Medicine.

-In addition to ultrasound, Kaiser Oakland residents will receive hi-fidelity training using the Sim-Man 3G machine to practice running codes, rapid responses, sepsis, and stroke alerts, and critical event training.
-During orientation and interspersed during residency, interns will use simulation mannequins to solidify their procedural skills for paracentesis, thoracentesis, lumbar puncture, and central venous catheter placements
+In addition to ultrasound, Kaiser Oakland residents will receive high-fidelity training using the Sim-Man 3G machine and virtual reality headsets to practice running codes, rapid responses, sepsis, and stroke alerts, and critical event training.
+During orientation and interspersed during residency, interns will use simulation mannequins to solidify their procedural skills for paracentesis, thoracentesis, lumbar puncture, and central venous catheter placements.

 The Bay Area really does have it all!
 And our flexible schedule allows plenty of time to explore: